enkidevs/curriculum/lua/roblox-studio/properties-ii/color-i.md

 ---

 ## Practice
-When declaring new() for the Color property, you must use it in conjunction with ???
+When declaring new() for the Color property, you must use it in conjunction with... ???

 - Color3
 - Color_3